 Traders and hauliers must take the steps outlined in the government’s Border Operating Model.
-It was updated in July 2021 to reflect the revised timetable for the introduction of the next stage of UK import requirements and now includes additional information about policies and processes.
+The model was updated in July 2021 to reflect the revised timetable for the introduction of the next stage of UK import requirements and includes additional information about policies and processes.

 HMRC has issued advice for traders on the customs changes that come into effect on 1 January 2022.